-1. To have students study the fields of journalism, media communication and information taking a theoretical approach, media-specific approach, international approach, and realistic problem
+1. To have students study the fields of journalism, media communication and information taking a

 - 2. To achieve a "broad education that is biased to neither theory nor practice" by balancing the abovementioned curriculum with a practical approach aimed at improving such expressive skills, verification skills and critical skills - 3.
 To nurture critical perspectives, research and analytical skills, and ethics in small-group education, by enrolling all students in individual seminars taught by full-time faculty members. - 4.
 To require students to compile a thesis under the individual guidance of a full-time faculty member as a culmination of the knowledge, analytical skills and other skills acquired during the four years of enrollment.